MaximEsin/CastleSurvivors/Readme.md

 1. **Movement:**

-   - Use the w, a, s, d keys to move your character.
+   - Click on the spot where you want your character to move

 2. **Attacking:**

-   - Press the "c" key to attack enemies with basic weapon.
-   - Use different weapons strategically.
+   - Your character automatically attacks nearest enemies with accuired wepons

 3. **Collecting Coins:**